Table of Contents Show

 Claudia Larson is a young lady who leaves Chicago to spend Thanksgiving with her chaotic family after losing her job, kissing her ex-boss, and learning that her daughter has holiday plans of her own.

-The superb ensemble cast creates the perfect combination of family dysfunction and personal circumstance for a Thanksgiving celebration.
+The superb ensemble cast creates the perfect combination of family dysfunction and personal circumstances for a Thanksgiving celebration.
 It serves as a reminder that family should be consumed in moderation.
 The conclusion reminds us why we keep coming back for more.

 8. The Ice Storm

 Ice storm takes place when an early winter storm sweeps through Connecticut, throwing a pall over Thanksgiving.
-Affluent adults shiver restlessly in their split-level homes in a forested suburb, unhappy not just by their lives but also by their entertainments and even their misdeeds.
+Affluent adults shiver restlessly in their split-level homes in a forested suburb, unhappy not just by their lives but also by their entertainment and even their misdeeds.

 Their adolescent children have begun to dabble with the same sorts of escapism that they did: drink, marijuana, and sex.
 Ang Lee, whose previous work was an adaptation of Jane Austen’s “Sense and Sensibility,” directed the film, which is based on a novel by Rick Moody.